Miloš Vystrčil: Biography

 He was born in Dačice in 1960.
-He studied math and physics at Masaryk University and became a teacher.
+He studied math and physics at University of Jan Evangelista Purkyne and became a teacher.
 Vystrčil joined the Civic Democratic Party in 1991.
 He became part of Telč town assembly in 1994.
 He was elected Mayor of Telč in 1998 and remained in the position until 2001.

 Vystrčil participated in 2000 regional election and became member of regional assembly in Vysočina.
 He was regional Governor in 2004–2008.
 In 2010 he ran in Senate election for Seat in Jihlava.
 He defeated Social Democrat Václav Stehlík and became Senator.
 In 2016 Vystrčil was reelected.

 Following the death of Jaroslav Kubera, Vystrčil was nominated for the position of President of the Senate in 2020 election.
 Besides the Civic Democratic Party his candidacy was endorsed by KDU-ČSL, Czech Social Democratic Party and ANO 2011.
 Vystrčil won the election and became the new Senate President on 19 February 2020.
 After the Senate's elections (first round held on 2-3 October 2020, second round held on 9-10 October 2020) he was re-elected in a secret vote on 11 November 2020 by 73 from 77 votes.